World Population Day 2022: What is the history, significance and theme this year?

-According to UN Secretary-General Antonio Guterres " Sustainable Development 2030 agenda is the world's blueprint for a better future for all on a healthy planet.
-On World Population Day we recognise that this mission is closely interrelated with demographic trends including population growth, ageing, migration and urbanisation".
+According to UN Secretary-General Antonio Guterres," Sustainable Development 2030 agenda is the world's blueprint for a better future for all on a healthy planet.
+On World Population Day we recognize that this mission is closely interrelated with demographic trends including population growth, aging, migration, and urbanisation".

 UN Council every year decides the theme of World Population Day but in 2019 specific theme is not decided and calls for global attention to the unfinished business of the 1994 International Conference on Population and Development.
-The landmark conference held twenty-five years back where 179 governments recognised that reproductive health and gender equality are essential for achieving sustainable development.
+It is necessary to recognise that reproductive health and gender equality are essential for achieving sustainable development.
 To achieve these unmet goals, in November, UNFPA together with the governments of Kenya and Denmark will be convening a high-level conference in Nairobi to accelerate the efforts.

 World Population Day: History

-World leaders in 1968 proclaimed that public had a basic human right to determine freely and responsibly the number and timing of their children.
-In 1989, World Population Day was established by the Governing Council of the United National Development Programme as an outgrowth of the Day of Five Billion which was observed on 11 July, 1987.
-By the time, now it is necessary to generate awareness among public about the population issues and the impact they have on development and environment.
+In 1989, World Population Day was established by the Governing Council of the United National Development Programme as an outgrowth of the interest generated by the Day of Five Billion, which was observed on 11 July, 1987.
+By the time, now it is necessary to generate awareness among the public about the population issues and the impact they have on development and the environment.

-Several organisations like United Nation Fund for Population Activities (UNFPA), governments and non-governmental organisations organise educational activities and other events on this day.
+Several organisations like United Nations Fund for Population Activities (UNFPA), governments, and non-governmental organisations organise educational activities and other events on this day.